2020 Best Online Counseling Degrees

-Doctoral degrees require the completion of a dissertation, an extensive research paper on the topic of a student's choice.
+Doctoral degrees require the completion of a dissertation and an extensive research paper on the student's topic of choice.
 Most students who seek these degrees have a topic in mind, and they will dedicate years to finishing their work.
 Highly advanced coursework is also expected, and most doctoral students are already working as school counselors and psychologists, providing them with experience on which to base their learning.

-A wide variety of online counseling certificate programs are available to students and professionals who wish to work toward licensure, a graduate degree, or just to advance their current understanding of counseling for professional or personal reasons.
+A wide variety of online counseling certificate programs are available to students and professionals who wish to work toward licensure or a graduate degree, or who just want to advance their current understanding of counseling for professional or personal reasons.
 The types of certificates that are available vary greatly in subject matter, duration, and requirements, but most require at least a bachelor's degree and last approximately six months to one year.
 For example, invididuals with a bachelor's degree may pursue a certificate in clinical mediation counseling, college admissions counseling, pastoral counseling, or drug and alcohol counseling as part of a graduate school track or simply to enhance their professional counseling skills.

 A family counseling or lay counseling certificate might be a good option for community leaders and care-giving professionals with a variety of academic backgrounds, such as physicians, campus residential advisors, pastors, social workers, or nurses.
 Advanced or clinical mental health counseling certificates are typically designed for people with a master's degree who must meet specific educational requirements in order to earn or renew a state license.